Important Global Ecommerce Dates for 2025

 China, Japan

-Single’s Day, or Double 11, is the single person’s answer to Valentine’s Day, and it’s huge in China.
+Singles’ Day, or Double 11, is the single person’s answer to Valentine’s Day.
+It’s huge in China, yet it’s also getting recognized in the western world, too.

 It’s a time for single friends to spend together eating out, going to the movies, and shopping.

-It’s the biggest retail event in the world—worth an estimated $140 billion—although growth slowed last year.
+Singles’ Day is the biggest retail event in the world—worth an estimated $140 billion—although growth has slowed in the past years.

 Thanksgiving Day